qinlim16/IRDM-Project-2/README.md

 * logistic_regression_hiddenlayer.py - This file contains our implementation of the logistic regression classifier.
 It will save an array of the true relevance scores(truelabel_hidden.npy) and predicted relevance scores(predlabel_hidden.npy) which will be used to calculate NDCG@10 and ERR@10.
 The best model after the specfied epoch run is saved.
 * ERR.py - This file calculates the ERR@10 scores using the array of true labels and predicted labels calculated in the earlier functions.
 Calculates the ERR@10 per query id and outputs the average over all the query ids.
 * NDCG.py - This file calculates the NDCG@10 scores using the array of true labels and predicted labels calculated in the earlier functions.
 Calculates the NDCG@10 per query id and outputs the average over all the query ids.
+* MAP.py - This file calculates the MAP scores.
+Implemented but not used for comparison because only suitable for binary relevance and our dataset contains 5 relevance labels.

 ### Ranklib
 * Using the Ranklib Library from the Lemur Project, the RankNet, LamdaMART and AdaRank models are run on our data.